countable-web/open-source-corporation/peopleops/hiring_temporary_staff/HIRING_FLOW.md

 - Once your contract is signed, ask your ***candidate national ID document***.

-- Confirm if the name matches with what was inserted into the contract.
+- Confirm if the provided document name matches with what was inserted into the contract.

 ### Onboarding